aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 }
 // Do some more                   // 11111111
 ```
-Seems simple is it not?
-Not so fast.
-If you'll take a look at more complicated examples:
+Now, take a look at more complicated examples:
 ###### Example 2
 ```c++
 uint lane_id = get_lane_id();